Totalus/object-storage-client/Readme.md

 )
 ```

 The above credentials are required to authenticate to the storage backend and retreive an authentication token.
-You can however provide directly a valid authentication token through `OS_AUTH_TOKEN` instead.

 ## API usage